wuaipinglab/Cov2Coinfect/README.md

 * n is the number of draws (the number of remaining undefined mutations of sample),
 * k is the number of observed successes (the number of remaining undefined mutations that occur both in sample and lineage feature variations)

-For every lineage, hypergeometric test computes the probability (p-value) of observing **k** or more remaining undefined mutations that occur both in sample and this lineage feature variations under null hypothesis which is nothing special about this lineage.
-If this probability is sufficiently low, we can decide to reject the null hypothesis as too unlikely - mutations in sample are highly correlated with feature variations of this lineage.
+For each lineage, hypergeometric test computes the probability (p-value) of observed successes (mutations that occurred both in sample and lineage feature variations) under “null hypothesis”: the hypothesis that there is nothing special about the lineage.
+If the p-value is sufficiently low, we can reject the null hypothesis as too impossible and conclude that the sample are highly correlated with the tested lineage.

 ### Statistical Significance
 * Lineages with lower p-value are more likely assigned to the sample.